 Rubber trees are fast-growing houseplants that are easy to maintain and grow.
 Their big, glossy leaves are a beautiful addition to any home – and they also make great air purifiers.
-In this article, we’re tackling the best practices and care tips for this stunning green houseplant.
+In this article, we’re tackling the best rubber tree plant care and tips for this stunning green houseplant.

 How Do You Take Care Of A Rubber Tree Plant?

-When it comes to rubber plant care, here are the key things to think about:
+When it comes to rubber tree plant care, here are the key things to think about:

 While we won’t spend a great deal of time discussing it in this article, the rubber plant’s growth rate is something you should consider.
 These houseplants are ideal for accenting a room with high ceilings because they can grow up to ten feet in just a few years.
 With proper pruning, you can help manage this growth, making this plant a good option for smaller homes and apartments.